tomkoala/smarthome-rpi/docs/Install-zwave-js.md

 ## Device Configuration

-Configure the path for the serial device
+Plug the Z-wave controller on host and search for the serial device

 ```
 $ lsusb